Training and development

 We invest in our employees to make sure you have the right skills and experience to provide a first class service to the people of Kent.
 We also expect a high standard of social work in return.
 To help you achieve this we have created clear practice standards covering our core social work activities.

-We are committed to offering high quality continuous professional development for all our staff.
 Kent County Council is accredited with full Investors in People (IiP) status and we are proud of the development opportunities we offer.
 Our comprehensive learning and development programme supports you to develop and outlines our expectations about the areas you need to be skilled in to deliver the kind of work that is expected of you.

-The Authority is also introducing 'Signs of Safety', covering Early Help and Specialist Children's Services as our county wide practice model.
+We are also introducing 'Signs of Safety', covering Early Help and Specialist Children's Services as our county wide practice model.